apache/kylin/website/docs/query/insight/async_query.md

      kylin.engine.spark-conf.spark.yarn.access.hadoopFileSystems=hdfs://readcluster,hdfs://asyncquerycluster,hdfs://writecluster
     ```

 6. In general, the above configuration can meet the requirements.
-In some more advanced scenarios, you can configure spark related configurations in `kylin.properties` to achieve more fine-grained control with guidance of Kyligence expert.
+In some more advanced scenarios, you can configure spark related configurations in `kylin.properties` to achieve more fine-grained control with guidance of Kylin expert.

    The configuration starts with `kylin.query.async-query.spark-conf`, as shown below: